The-Atul-Sharma/Blood-Donner-Finder/README.md

 # BLOOD DONNER FINDER
 This is a project for the Udacity front end nanodegree.
 It is a blood donner locator and blood banks locator map of the country India.

-- This project is built using Google Maps API, Firebase and Knockoutjs framework.
+- This project is built using Google Maps API, Firebase, Knockoutjs framework and data.gov.in api.

 ## Basic Instruction